sbragagnolo/bc-tutorial-2018/beginners1.md

 ### 2.4.
 Reference to (this)

 In Solidity, the keyword ```this``` is a reference to the current contract.
-We can use "this" to access contracts' functions, but that is optional.
+Optionally, we can use "this" to access contracts' functions.
 However, unlike other programming languages, we cannot use "this" to access attributes.
-For example, the code below :
+For example, the code below (adapted from our previous contract) will not compile because we are trying to use "this" to access the attribute "name".
 ```solidity
 function setName(string _name) public{
     this.name = _name; //<-- Error.
 Does NOT compile.